ArboreusSystems/arboreus_articles/data_storage/understanding_data_storage/eng.understanding_data_storage.md

 The unresolved or unfinished issues might be limited by time (in IT we are naming it like functions or procedures) or be unlimited (in IT we are naming it like service, daemon or process).
 The processes itself might be contained the subprocess, subprocess might be contained another subprocesses.
 The article ["Understanding Blockchain"](https://github.com/ArboreusSystems/arboreus_articles/blob/master/blockchain/understanding_blockchain/eng.understanding_blockchain.md) describing the principle of structure organising.

 The time of data-alive-limit is always biggest value from any process or subprocess that related to this data.
 This is the reason why is so important to understand the structure of it in real world.
 Based on it you will project the storage size, data storage cleaning procedures - as result of it the price for building and maintaining data storage.
-He actors that involved to the process will require you to develop access to the data and how rapid this data should be extracted from storage out.
+The actors that involved into the process will require you to develop access to the data and how rapid this data should be extracted from storage out.

 ```
 Author notice.